ska-sa/tango-simlib/doc/intro.rst

 Validation
 ----------

-The conformance to a specification can be checked against a Tango device.
+A Tango device's conformance to an interface specification can be checked.
+By default check that the device provides a superset of the specification.
-When the optional `-bidirectional` flag is added the differences that are on the device and not in the specification are also listed.
+When the optional `-bidirectional` flag is specified, the check is stricter - items on the device interface and not in the specification are also reported.

 .. code-block:: bash